apache/druid-website-src/faq.md

 outperformance TSDBs when grouping, searching, and filtering on tags that are not time, or when computing complex metrics such as histograms and quantiles.

+### Does Druid separate storage and compute?

+Druid creates an indexed copy of raw data that is highly optimized for analytic queries.
+Druid runs queries over this indexed data, called a ['segment'](/docs/latest/design/segments.html) in Druid, and does not pull raw data from an external storage system as needed by queries.

 ### How is Druid deployed?

 Druid can be deployed on commodity hardware in any *NIX based environment.
-A Druid cluster consists of several different processes, each designed to do a small set of things very well (ingestion, querying, coordination, etc).
+A Druid cluster consists of several different services, each designed to do a small set of things very well (ingestion, querying, coordination, etc).
-Many of these processes can be co-located and deployed together on the same hardware as described [here](/docs/latest/tutorials/quickstart).
+Many of these services can be co-located and deployed together on the same hardware as described [here](/docs/latest/tutorials/quickstart).

-Druid was initially created in the cloud, and runs well in AWS, GCP, Azure, and other cloud environments.
+Druid was designed for the cloud, and runs well in AWS, GCP, Azure, and other cloud environments.

-### Where does Druid fit in my existing Hadoop-based data stack?
+### Where does Druid fit in my big data stack?

 Druid typically connects to a source of raw data such as a message bus such as Apache Kafka, or a filesystem such as HDFS.
 Druid ingests an optimized, column-oriented, indexed copy of your data and serves analytics workloads on top of it.